Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates an API key's attributes (name, description, scopes, defaults, or limits) and distinguishes it from delete_api_key and create_api_key, making the purpose unambiguous.
+The description clearly states 'Update an API key's name, description, scopes, defaults, or limits', specifying the verb and resource.
+It also explicitly distinguishes from sibling tools delete_api_key and create_api_key, which is essential for correct selection.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.